oleks/diku/exp/unums/README.md

 for zero requires checking if both exponent and fraction bits are set.

-The `nan` summary bit is useful for a similar reason, checking for NaN requires check if all bits, expect perhaps the sign bit, are set.
+The `nan` summary bit is useful for a similar reason, checking for NaN requires checking if _all_ bits, expect perhaps the sign bit, are set.

 Another useful summary bit, which can put in place of either `negative` or `nan`, is a so-called `2nd` bit, indicating whether the unum is the second unum